Facing Misdemeanor Charges in Las Vegas, Nevada

 Misdemeanor and Record Sealing: How Long Should I Wait?

 In Nevada, most misdemeanors can be sealed two (2) years from the time that the case closes out.
 Misdemeanor DUI and battery domestic violence charges can be sealed seven (7) years after the case closes.
+Check our record sealing page for most recent requirements.

 We Can Help